amirh102/Bowman/README.md

 # Bowman
-Simple remake of classic game known as Bowman
+Simple remake of classic game known as Bowman.
+NOTE: ALL FILE LOCATIONS FOR IMAGES MUST BE CHANGED TO GIVEN LOCATION FOR GAME TO WORK
+CHANGES SHOULD BE MADE IN GamePanel.java UNDER THE METHOD paintComponent